Thailand braces for any backlash over world court's temple ruling

 The protesters include ultra nationalists and royalists who have used the spat with Cambodia in previous years to whip up anger against Thaksin, with tacit backing from top military generals who overthrew him in a 2006 coup.

-“The risk of violence increases if the ruling doesn’t not go our way,” Thai Foreign Minister Surapong Tovichakchaikul, a relative of Thaksin, told local television.
+“The risk of violence increases if the ruling does not go our way,” Thai Foreign Minister Surapong Tovichakchaikul, a relative of Thaksin, told local television.

 “Government opponents could use it to stir the crowd.
 Thais must not fall victim to nationalist propaganda, they must remember that this issue predates this government.”